Probing the existence of ultralight bosons with a single gravitational-wave measurement

 Light bosons, proposed as a possible solution to various problems in fundamental physics and cosmology\cite{Bertone:2004pz,Arvanitaki:2009fg,Marsh:2015xka}, include a broad class of candidates for beyond the Standard Model physics, such as dilatons and moduli\cite{Arvanitaki:2014faa}, wave dark matter\cite{Schive:2014dra} and axion-like particles\cite{Cardoso:2018tly}.
 If light bosons exist in nature, they will spontaneously form ``clouds'' by extracting rotational energy from rotating massive black holes through superradiance, a classical wave amplification process that has been studied for decades\cite{1971JETPL..14..180Z,Press:1972zz}.
 The superradiant growth of the cloud sets the geometry of the final black hole, and the black hole geometry determines the shape of the cloud\cite{Detweiler:1980uk,Arvanitaki:2010sy,Brito:2014wla}.
 Hence, both the black hole geometry and the cloud encode information about the light boson.
 For this reason, measurements of the gravitational field of the black hole/cloud system (as encoded in gravitational waves) are over-determined.
 We show that a single gravitational wave measurement can be used to verify the existence of light bosons by model selection, rule out alternative explanations for the signal, and measure the boson mass.
 Such measurements can be done generically for bosons in the mass range $[10^{-16.5},10^{-14}]$~eV using LISA observations of extreme mass-ratio inspirals.

-Light bosonic particles were proposed as a possible solution to various problems in fundamental physics and cosmology\cite{Bertone:2004pz,Arvanitaki:2009fg,Marsh:2015xka}.
-These bosons include a broad class of candidates for beyond the Standard Model physics, including dilatons and moduli\cite{Arvanitaki:2014faa}, wave dark matter\cite{Schive:2014dra} and axion-like particles\cite{Cardoso:2018tly}.
-If such light bosons exist in nature, they spontaneously form condensates around rotating black holes by a runaway instability due to superradiance\cite{Arvanitaki:2010sy,Brito:2014wla,Brito:2015oca}, which converts the rotational energy of the black hole to a nonaxisymmetric cloud of bosonic matter.
-This occurs when the boson Compton wavelength $\lambda=\hbar/(m_s c)$ is comparable with the black hole's Schwarzschild radius $R=2GM/c^2$, i.e. when $R/\lambda=0.15 ( M/10^6M_\odot ) (m_s c^2/10^{-17}{\rm eV})\sim 1$.

-Such superradiance sets the geometry of the ``host'' black hole by extracting mass and angular momentum until the black hole/cloud system reaches equilibrium at a critical value of the black hole mass $M$ and dimensionless spin $j=a/M=J/M^2$.
-Vice versa, for a given boson mass $\mu_s \equiv m_s/\hbar$, the black hole geometry sets the shape of the boson cloud\cite{Arvanitaki:2010sy,Brito:2014wla} (from now on we will use geometrical units, $G=c=1$).
-Therefore, the shape of the cloud and the black hole mass and spin, both of which can be measured through the extreme mass ratio inspiral (EMRI) of small compact objects into the black hole\cite{Ferreira:2017pth}, encode information on the light bosonic particle.

-Indeed, ultralight bosons leave a characteristic imprint in the gravitational radiation emitted as the object spirals into the central black hole which is entirely different from the effect of dark matter mini-spikes\cite{Eda:2013gg,Eda:2014kra,Yue:2017iwc} or perturbations due to astrophysical accretion disks\cite{Yunes:2010sm,Barausse:2014tra}.
-This radiation is emitted at the low frequencies accessible by the space-based \ac{lisa}, which will therefore allow us to map {\em both} the matter distribution and the black hole geometry.
-We cross-validate these measurements against the properties of the black hole/cloud system predicted by superradiant instabilities to verify the existence of ultralight bosons.

-In particular, gravitational waves allow us to measure to exquisite accuracy the host black hole properties $(M,\,a)$, which gives us a model prediction for the boson cloud profile.
+Gravitational waves allow us to measure to exquisite accuracy the host black hole mass and spin $(M,\,a)$, which gives us a model prediction for the boson cloud profile.
 We match this prediction with a direct measurement of the properties of the boson cloud profile (as encoded in two ``shape parameters'' $A$ and $B$, defined below) to confirm the model with no tuneable parameters.
 Such confirmation is possible when superradiant instability has occurred, and the black hole/cloud system is in equilibrium during the measurement.
-We demonstrate that comparison of these measurements provides a new self-consistency test to either confirm the existence of ultralight bosons and measure their particle mass or (as in binary pulsar experiments) to rule out the hypothesis.